Empirical Decomposition of the IV-OLS Gap with Heterogeneous and Nonlinear Effects: Applications to Return-to-Schooling Estimates

 \subsection{RD-Based Compulsory Schooling Instrument}

-I now exploit the 1947 compulsory schooling reform in the United Kingdom to construct an RD instrument.
+As in \citet{oreopoulos2006estimating}, I now exploit the 1947 compulsory schooling reform in the United Kingdom to construct an RD instrument.
 The U.K. government raised the minimum school-leaving age in Great Britain from 14 to 15 years in 1947.
 The share of people leaving school at age 14 or earlier then fell from 56\% in the 1932 birth cohort turning 14 one year before the reform to 9\% in the 1934 birth cohort turning 14 one year after the reform.

-The empirical strategy in this analysis closely follows \citet{oreopoulos2006estimating}.
-I use the sample of persons younger than 65 years old from the British General Household Surveys in 1984--1998 who turned 14 in 1935--1965.
+The empirical strategy in this analysis closely follows \citet{oreopoulos2006estimating}.\footnote{My regression results slightly differ from the originally published results in \citet{oreopoulos2006estimating} due to the data correction \citep{oreopoulos2008estimating} and a top-coding treatment of schooling described below.} I use the sample of persons younger than 65 years old from the British General Household Surveys in 1984--98 who turned 14 in 1935--65.
 I exclude persons with missing data on earnings or education and persons leaving school before age 10.
 The outcome $Y$ is log annual earnings.
-The treatment $X$ is years of schooling, which is given by the age when they left full-time education minus five years.
-I top-code years of schooling at 18, to make it directly comparable with the other empirical applications in this paper.\footnote{Without the top-coding treatment, the OLS estimate is smaller because of the smaller marginal return beyond 18 years of schooling.
-However, it does not affect the primary conclusion that the weights on the covariates and treatment levels matter.} The instrument $Z$ is an indicator for 1933 or later birth cohorts, who turned 14 in 1947 or later.
+The treatment $X$ is years of schooling, which is given by the age when they left full-time education minus five years, with the top-coding at 20 years.\footnote{Approximately 2.5\% of persons report having left full-time education after age 25, and their schooling levels are all treated as 20 years. \citet{oreopoulos2006estimating} does not make this top-coding treatment.
+See Appendix \ref{subsec:GHS} for the analysis without top-coding, which reaches the same conclusion regarding the relevance of the weight difference components.} The instrument $Z$ is an indicator for 1933 or later birth cohorts, who turned 14 in 1947 or later.
 The covariates $W$ are the fourth-order polynomials of birth cohort and age.\footnote{\citet{gelman2019high} recommend against the use of high-order polynomials in RD designs; nevertheless, I follow the original specification in \citet{oreopoulos2006estimating}.
-Using two separate quadratic polynomials for pre- and post-reform cohorts instead of global fourth-order polynomials slightly pushes up the IV estimate but does not change my conclusion.}
+Using two separate quadratic polynomials for pre- and post-reform cohorts instead of global fourth-order polynomials slightly pushes up the IV estimate.
+However, it does not affect the finding that the weight difference components are important.}